How To Prevent Your Scuba Diving Mask From Fogging And See Stuff!

-A fogging scuba diving or snorkelling mask has been the ruin of many Phuket Scuba diving days.
+A fogging scuba diving or snorkelling mask has been the ruin of many Phuket Scuba diving days so here is a few suggestions on how to stop it.
 Every scuba diver has probably experienced the frustration at least once.
 Let’s face it, it’s one of the most important pieces of equipment.
 Not only for enjoyment but also for safety – little point in having an air gauge if you can’t see it.
 Well don’t fear, we’re going to run you through the steps that should prevent your scuba diving mask from fogging.

 Why Is My Scuba Diving Mask Fogging?